Poon Hill with Mardi Himal

 Overview

-The Poon Hill with Mardi Himal Trek is one of the most rewarding 11-day trekking experiences in the entire Annapurna region, combining two of Nepal's most beloved viewpoints into a single, seamlessly connected journey.
+The Poon Hill with Mardi Himal Trek is one of the most rewarding 11-day trekking experiences with Escape Himalaya in the entire Annapurna region, combining two of Nepal's most beloved viewpoints into a single, seamlessly connected journey.
 It begins with the iconic Poon Hill sunrise, a moment that has inspired countless trekkers to fall in love with the Himalayas, and then ventures deeper into the wild, less-travelled Mardi Himal trail, a ridge route that unfolds some of the most intimate and dramatic close-up views of the Annapurna and Machhapuchhre (Fishtail) peaks found anywhere in Nepal.

 What makes this combination package exceptional is the contrast it delivers.
 The first half of the trek takes you through classic Annapurna foothill country, terraced farmland, traditional Gurung villages, and dense rhododendron forests that blaze with colour in spring, before rewarding you with the world-famous Poon Hill panorama at 3,210 metres.
 The second half then pivots onto the Mardi Himal ridge, a trail that feels genuinely wild and remote even though it is only a short distance from Pokhara.
 The higher you climb toward the Mardi Himal Viewpoint at 4,500 metres, the more the peaks fill your entire field of vision.
 Annapurna South, Hiunchuli, Machhapuchhre, and Annapurna I tower overhead in a way that feels almost unreal.